 - Water Bottles: An extra way to maintain the heat in a cooler is to use water bottles.
 Just add very hot water to any water bottle you have in your house and close it up.
 Lay them around the sides, bottom and top of the cooler.

 - Hot bricks: Go to your local Home Depot or Lowes and purchase 4-6 unglazed bricks for super cheap.
 Then, wrap them in sturdy aluminum foil and heat the bricks in the oven at 400ºF for 30-40 minutes.
 Carefully remove them and place them on top of some moist towels on the bottom of your cooler.
-The moisture will help to maintain the heat better and the bricks are awesome at retaining heat.
+The moisture helps to maintain heat while the bricks help to retain heat.

 Be careful stacking your food in a cooler!
 If you want to warm multiple dishes, you’ll need to stack your food.
 To do this, use an empty cardboard box and cut a piece of cardboard as wide as the cooler.
 This will be a make-shift ‘shelf’ to place the food on.
 OR, you can purchase these oven-safe casserole dishes which have sturdy lids allowing you to stack them easily without a mess!